Murkage Dave: Second album, B sides, supports

 His second album ‘The City Needs A Hero’ (2022) debuted at #10 on the UK iTunes Chart, and #15 on the UK Independent Chart and was critically praised.
 It was launched with the stand-out double A side single 'Please Don't Move To London It's A Trap' / Awful Things' featuring Caroline Polacheck.
 In support of this album Dave toured the UK in late 2022, which saw him play venues including Islington Assembly Hall in London.

 In 2023 Dave released two companion pieces to this album: a B sides record 'The City Needs...
 Part Deux' and a remix EP 'The City Needs A Remix' which included remix work from the likes of Zed Bias, Atmosphere, Star Slinger, and more.

 In 2024 Dave opened up for Young Fathers at the Royal Albert Hall, and went on to support Yard Act across their European tour.
 In 2025 he opened up for WU LYF at one of their comeback shows.

 New music and Refuge Worldwide

-Dave is currently recording his 3rd album, and has also started his own radio show ‘The Outlet’ on Refuge Worldwide, showcasing a mix of his influences and unreleased songs from friends and collaborators.
-Guests so far have included Mona Chalbi and Ellery James Roberts from WU LYF.
+Dave is currently recording his 3rd album ‘Brut Thoughts’, and has also started his own radio show ‘The Outlet’ on Refuge Worldwide, showcasing a mix of his influences and unreleased songs from friends and collaborators.
+Guests so far have included Mona Chalabi and Ellery James Roberts from WU LYF.